jacquayj/irods-ugm-2017/README.md

 $ sudo vi /etc/irods/core.re
 ```

-2. Add the following contents to `core.re` file:
+2. Add the following contents to `core.re` file (if you chose manual install, not required for Vagrant):
 ```
 acPostProcForPut {
 	# Second parameter enables/disables gzip compression